se-edu/se-book/projectDuke/text.md

 ### Level 10.
 GUI

-Add a GUI to Duke.
+Add a GUI to the chatbot.
 Use the JavaFX technology to implement the GUI.

 <br>
 <br>